Poetry Feedback Info | Fiction and Non-fiction (Prose) Info

 At Purple Ink, we understand the importance of constructive feedback in a writer’s journey.
-Our feedback services are tailored to provide insightful critiques aimed at nurturing your creativity.
+Our feedback services are tailored to provide insightful critiques that nurture your creativity.

 With each feedback option, you will receive a letter discussing the strengths of your poem and opportunities to improve, as well as recommended readings and suggestions on where else to submit your work.